 - Click the X to the right of a listed class to remove this item from that class.

-The only collections you can add this media to are those you are a member of, where you have Add & Upload media permissions.
+The only collections you can add this media to are those for which you are a member and have Add & Upload media permissions.
 Similarly, you can only remove this media from a collection if you have Remove media permissions.

 What tabs and options appear in the Publishing tab depends on the type of media it is (e.g., you cannot generate links for presentations), whether you own it (e.g., you can only share media you own), whether you are an instructor or teaching assistant or student (e.g., students cannot publish media to classes), and some system settings as configured by your administrator (e.g., shared media may or may not be able to be copied or downloaded).